Legacy Strategic Agenda

 - Unfamiliar Stories

 In 2017, priority action teams assessed strengths and challenges across the first three priorities.
 All teams integrated partnership strategies.
-We’re seeking creative solutions to transform history in communities across Minnesota.
+We sought creative solutions to transform history in communities across Minnesota.

 Local historical societies are ideal resources for outstate school districts working to meet state social studies standards.
-The education action team is surveying local educators and administrators, assessing barriers and opportunities in connecting school districts with local historical societies.
+The education action team surveyed local educators and administrators, assessing barriers and opportunities in connecting school districts with local historical societies.

 There’s a gap between those whose histories and narratives are not in the mainstream — those with unfamiliar stories — and the resources available in history communities.
-The unfamiliar stories action team is identifying places and people where these stories exist and sharing this knowledge with the wider history community.
-The team is also exploring the wants and needs of communities.
+The unfamiliar stories action team identified places and people where these stories exist and shared this knowledge with the wider history community.
+The team also explored the wants and needs of communities.

 How can the MNHS Legacy grant programs have continued transparency, operational excellence, and enduring value?
-The grants action team is assessing and acting on possibilities related to Legacy grant programs.
+The grants action team assessed and acted on possibilities related to Legacy grant programs.